lisp-docs/process-dpans3r/md-files/chap-22.md

 If the *at-sign* modifier is used with ~\<...~:\>, the entire remaining argument list is passed to the directive as its argument.
 All of the remaining arguments are always consumed by ~@\<...~:\>, even if they are not all used by the *format string* nested in the directive.
 Other than the difference in its argument, ~@\<...~:\> is exactly the same as ~\<...~:\> except that circularity detection is not applied if ~@\<...~:\> is encountered at top level in a *format string*.
 This ensures that circularity detection is applied only to data lists, not to *format argument lists*.

-" . #*n*#" is printed if circularity or sharing has to be indicated for its argument as a whole. **22–32** Programming Language—Common Lisp
+" . #*n*#" is printed if circularity or sharing has to be indicated for its argument as a whole.

-Version 15.17R, X3J13/94-101R.

-Fri 12-Aug-1994 6:35pm EDT

 To a considerable extent, the basic form of the directive ~\<...~\> is incompatible with the dynamic control of the arrangement of output by ~W, ~ , ~\<...~:\>, ~I, and ~:T. As a result, an error is signaled if any of these directives is nested within ~\<...~\>.
 Beyond this, an error is also signaled if the ~\<...~:;...~\> form of ~\<...~\> is used in the same *format string* with ~W, ~ , ~\<...~:\>, ~I, or ~:T.